sc0210/2023Summer_Metaheuristic/document/TS.md

 return Global_fitness
 ```

-- Transition: find next solution (neighbor solution) by only modify one bits in the solution (add slightly movement)
+- Transition: find next solution (neighbor solution) by only modify one bits in the solution (add slightly movement) and check whether the solution is in tabulist(regenerate a solution when there the solution duplicate)
 - Evaluation: count the number of 1 bits in the solution
 - Determination: compare with global optimal, update if it gain better evaluation